AntonFagerberg/rackla/README.md

   |> response(conn)
 end
 ```

+The order in the JSON list is guaranteed to follow the same as the order in as the list of producers.

 If you're only interested in the body (payload) of the response, you can pass `body_only: true` to the `concatenate_json` function which will then discard all other data.
 Every item in the JSON-list is then just the body from the response.